Neutrino Mass Induced $n$-$\overline{n}$ Oscillation: Models

-\textbf{BNT model}: The Babu--Nandi--Tavartkiladze (BNT) model is the only model in Table~\ref{tab:models} that employs a Dirac fermion to generate both neutrino masses and $n$--$\overline{n}$ oscillations.
-In the upper panel of Fig.~\ref{fig:fig05}, we show only the loop contribution to the neutrino mass, as it is the dominant one.
-A tree-level contribution also exists but is negligible in this particular $SU(5)$ scenario~\cite{Dorsner:2019vgf}.
-The fields responsible for the $n$--$\overline{n}$ oscillation diagram, shown in the lower panel of Fig.~\ref{fig:fig05}, are $(3,1,-1/3) \in 5_S$, $(\overline{10},1,1) \in 35_S$, and $(6,1,-2/3) \in 15_F$.
-The $n$--$\overline{n}$ diagram corresponds to \textbf{TOPOLOGY C}.
+\textbf{BNT model}: The Babu--Nandi--Tavartkiladze (BNT) model is the only model in Table~\ref{tab:models} employing a Dirac fermion to generate both neutrino masses and $n$--$\overline{n}$ oscillation.
+The upper panel of Fig.~\ref{fig:fig05} shows the dominant contribution to the neutrino mass.
+A tree-level term also exists but it is negligible~\cite{Dorsner:2019vgf}.
+The $n$--$\overline{n}$ mediators are $(3,1,-1/3) \in 5_S$, $(\overline{10},1,1) \in 35_S$, and $(6,1,-2/3) \in 15_F$, corresponding to \textbf{TOPOLOGY C}.